 \subsection{Cross-Client Data Storage}

-Since the local data distributions of clients may overlap with each other to some extent, independently optimizing the data selection process for each individual client may lead to the selected data samples from different clients concentrated in the overlapped distributed region.
-One potential solution is to divide the global data distribution into several regions, and coordinate each client to store valuable data samples from some specific distribution regions, while the union of all clients' stored data can still approximate the global unbiased data distribution.
-In this work, we consider the label of data samples as the dividing criterion for the global data distribution\footnote{There are many criteria and methods to divide the global data distribution, such as K-means \cite{krishna1999genetic} and Hierarchical Clustering~\cite{murtagh2012algorithms}, and our results are independent on different data distribution division methods.}.
-Thus, before the training process of FL, the server needs to instruct each client the labels and the corresponding quantity of data samples to save in the local storage.
+Since the local data distributions of clients may overlap with each other, independently conducting data selection process for each client may lead to distorted global data distribution.
+One potential solution is to divide the global data distribution into several regions, and coordinate each client to store valuable data samples for one specific distribution region, while the union of all stored data can still follow the unbiased global data distribution.
+In this work, we consider the label of data samples as the dividing criterion\footnote{There are some other methods to divide the data distribution, such as K-means \cite{krishna1999genetic} and Hierarchical Clustering~\cite{murtagh2012algorithms}, and our results are independent on these methods.}.
+Thus, before the training process, the server needs to instruct each client the labels and the corresponding quantity of data samples to store.
 Considering the partial client participation and heterogeneous data distribution among clients, the cross-client coordination strategy need to satisfy the following four desirable properties:

-\textit{(1) Efficient Data Selection:} To improve the efficiency of data selection, the label $y\in Y$ should be assigned to the clients who receive/generate more data samples with this label.
-This principle follows the intuition that there is a higher probability to select the more valuable data samples from a larger pool of candidate data samples.
+\textit{(1) Efficient Data Selection:} To improve the efficiency of data selection, the label $y\!\in\!
+Y$ should be assigned to the clients who generate more data samples with this label, following the intuition that there is a higher probability to select more valuable data samples from a larger pool of candidate data samples.

-\textit{(2) Redundant Label Assignment:} To ensure that all the labels are likely to be covered in each round even with partial client participation, we require each label $y\in Y$ to be assigned to more than $n^{\mathrm{label}}_y$ clients, which is a hyperparameter decided by the server.
+\textit{(2) Redundant Label Assignment:} To ensure that all the labels are likely to be covered in each round even with partial client participation, we require each label $y\!\in\!Y$ to be assigned to more than $n^{\mathrm{label}}_y$ clients, which is a hyperparameter decided by the server.

-\textit{(3) Limited Storage:} Due to limited on-device storage, each client $c$ should be assigned to less than $n^{\mathrm{client}}_c$ labels to ensure a sufficient number of valuable data samples for each label, and $n^{\mathrm{client}}_c$ is a hyperparameter decided by the server;
+\textit{(3) Limited Storage:} Due to limited on-device storage, each client $c$ should be assigned to less than $n^{\mathrm{client}}_c$ labels to ensure a sufficient number of valuable data samples stored for each assigned label, and $n^{\mathrm{client}}_c$ is also a hyperparameter decided by the server;